-Since its infancy in southern California all the way back in 1996, North American medical cannabis has been a tool for healing and helping folks with serious conditions like cancer, chronic pain, epilepsy, and Parkinson’s disease.
-Ancient civilizations all around the world used cannabis for rituals, relaxation, and easing their various aches and pains, the modern world embraced cannabis use for the same reasons.
-In recent years, medical cannabis been proven to be useful for those dealing with mental health issues like anxiety disorders, depression, and PTSD.
+Since its infancy in southern California in 1996, North American medical cannabis has been a tool for healing and helping folks with serious conditions like cancer, chronic pain, epilepsy, and Parkinson’s disease.
+Ancient civilizations around the world used cannabis for rituals, relaxation, and easing their various aches and pains; the modern world embraced cannabis use for the same reasons.
+In recent years, medical cannabis has proven helpful for those dealing with mental health issues like anxiety disorders, depression, and PTSD.

 How Medical Cannabis Can Help With PTSD

-With numbers like that in mind, finding a natural, non-pharmaceutical alternative to the traditional pills and potions often overprescribed by traditional doctors that can provide those suffering from PTSD is a high priority.
+With numbers like that in mind, finding a natural, non-pharmaceutical alternative to the traditional pills and potions often overprescribed by traditional doctors that can provide those who have PTSD is a high priority.
 That’s where medical cannabis comes in!

-Early research has shown that cannabinoids like THC, CBD, CBG, and CBN all have an effect on those dealing with PTSD.
+Early research has shown that cannabinoids like THC, CBD, CBG, and CBN all affect those dealing with PTSD.
 Terpenes like limonene, linalool, bisabolol, myrcene, beta-caryophyllene, and humulene may be helpful.
 All of those compounds are found naturally in cannabis, with different levels depending on the genetics of the plant itself.

 Download Free Guide to Cannabis and PTSD